srrsl/proxy/README.md

 - It will listen on two port of clients on 6010 and 6020 for example and then redirect them to port 6011 of localhost. you can add more port for clients 		using following command:
 			> ./dispatcher_server <local host ip> <local port1> <local port2> ... <local portN> <forward host ip> <forward port>

-- In command line first build proxy file and then run it using following commands on your localhost:
+- In command line first build proxy file and then run it using following commands on your localhost:\n
 			> make
 			> ./dispatcher_server 127.0.0.1 6010 6020 127.0.0.1 6011